thealphaedge/thealphaedge.github.io/_posts/2019-12-06-Trading-Strategy-2.md

     return lemmatized
 ```
 ### Computing and Saving
 We create a function to combine all these steps together, and use the map_partitions() function to tell Dask to run it on every row.
 Dask delays computation to improve performance.
 To obtain our results, we have to call the compute() function.
-We then save the results in the column-oriented Apache Parquet format, which provides efficient data compression and encoding schemes to handle large datasets with high performance requirements.
+We then save the results in the [Apache Parquet](https://parquet.apache.org/) format.

+Apache Parquet is a columnar storage format from the Hadoop ecosystem.
+It provides efficient data compression and encoding schemes to handle large datasets with high performance requirements.
 ```python
 def clean_text(df):
     df["cleaned"] = df.text.map(tokenize).map(remove_stopwords).map(lemmatize)